Azure/actions/Process_of_Authoring_GitHub_Actions_for_Azure.md

 ## ReadMe.md &amp; action.yml files

-Once the Action implementation is complete, ensure that it is documented well in the readme.md file at the root of the repo of the Master branch.
+Once the Action development is complete, ensure that it is documented well in the readme.md file at the root of the repo of the Master branch.
 Please note that this content is used when the Action is published to the GitHub Marketplace.
 Hence including a sample workflow which covers the best usage of the Action is always recommended.

 Also ensure that the Action.yml is present in the root of the repo and has the Action name &amp; description well defined.
 Also choose the icon &amp; color suitably under branding as these are used when the Action is listed in Marketplace catalog.